GSA/digitalgov.gov/content/communities/web-managers-forum.md

 slug: web-content-managers
 date: 2013-11-21 2:31:00 -0500
 title: "Join the Web Managers Community "
-summary: "Share and learn with web and digital services practitioners."
+deck: Share and learn with web and digital services practitioners.
+summary: "Create a better online experience for the public alongside government web content managers."

 # Redirects: enter the path of the URL that you want redirected to this page
 aliases: